folio-org/folio-org.github.io/community/guide-issues.md

 Other people will create tracker Links between relevant issues.

-Using an Issue identifier within text Comments will automatically link to it, e.g. `FOLIO-298`
+Using an Issue identifier within text Comments will automatically link to it, e.g. `FOLIO-298`.
+Using an issue identifier in git commit messages will also automatically link to the Issue.

-Provide other relevant links, for example GitHub pull requests, and Discuss topics.
+Provide other relevant links, for example GitHub pull requests and Discuss topics.

 ## Filters